xini/silverstripe-cookie-consent/readme.md

 ## Geo location and juristiction specific consent

-This module covers multiple solutions for multiple jurtistictions.
+This module shows three different popups for different jurtistictions.

 The module itself doesn't provide geo location, but relies on your CDN to provide the country code in a HTTP header.
 To use your CDN's geo location capability, you can configure the HTTP header that should be used to retrieve the country